Does Bottled Water Expire? Here is the Truth

 2) Chemical Ingredients

 Often bottled water at agencies and shops is kept under direct sunlight and due to this plastic can leach chemical ingredients into the water.
-Though this will not make the water toxic necessarily, it may make it taste slightly different from the fresh mineral water.
-But precaution is must, in simple terms, water does not expire, plastic bottles expire.
+Though this will not make the water toxic necessarily, it may make it taste slightly different from fresh mineral water.
+But precaution is a must, in simple terms, water does not expire, and plastic bottles expire.

 So, leaving bottled water under direct sunlight should be avoided or even inside your vehicle on a hot day and consuming it later.

 The plastic used in making the water bottle is porous (permeable).
 Due to this, bottled water can pick up bad tastes, smells, and even microbes, if kept for a longer period.

 While reusing plastic bottles, be sure to store them in a dark and cool place.
 It is advisable not to reuse these bottles for more than 15 – 20 days for drinking water.

 4) Storage of Bottled Water

 When it comes to storage of bottled water, it is advised to consumers to store mineral bottled water at room temperature (25oC) or cooler, away from direct sunlight and chemicals such as paint thinners, gasoline, dry cleaning chemicals, and household cleaners.

 When we keep water containers open and store these containers in contaminated places, there are high chances of contamination of water.

 The best thing to do, you should not keep water open after use and recap your water bottle and store it in the fridge to keep a crisp taste.
 You should go for sanitized food-grade and clean water containers for storing water.